karelz/karelz.github.io/_includes/hiring_prague_net.md

 You can also view my personal suggestions and resources I collected lately to help others grow and succeed in interviewing for Microsoft: [Preparing for Interview at Microsoft](/interview_prep)
 ...
 DISCLAIMER: These are personal opinions and view points, not official Microsoft guidance!

+### What kind of work can I expect on the BCL/Networking team?

+Check out [detailed description](/networking_resources) about direction of Networking space and things you will likely learn in first 6-12 months on the job.